-Per the Clery Act, colleges and universities must publish logs of all fires in campus housing for the prior three years.
-During all of calendar year 2017 and through July 2018, the Spencer T. Olin Residence Hall served as the sole student housing facility for the School of Medicine Campus.
-In August 2018, Olin Hall was decommissioned, and The Core Apartment Residences, located at 718 and 818 South Euclid Ave., St. Louis, MO 63110, were brought online.
-From 2018 through 2020, there were no fires in School of Medicine student housing.
+Per the Clery Act, colleges and universities must publish logs of all fires in campus housing facilities for the prior three years.
+The Core Apartment Residences, located at 718 and 818 South Euclid Ave., St. Louis, MO 63110, serve as student housing on the School of Medicine Campus.
+During calendar years 2021 through 2023, there were no fires in The Core Apartment Residences.

-Fire Safety Equipment in Student Housing
+Fire Safety Equipment in The Core Apartment Residences

-- Both Core Apartment Residences buildings are fully protected by the following fire protection and warning equipment and features: - Fire doors are installed where required by code to limit the spread of potential fires. - All apartments, hallways, and common areas are protected by a fire suppression/sprinkler system. - Fire alarm systems are present in both buildings and include smoke/heat detectors and voice, horn, and strobe alerts in all apartments, hallways, and other common areas.
+Both Core Apartment Residences buildings are fully protected by the following fire protection and warning equipment and features:

+- Fire doors are installed where required by code to limit the spread of potential fires. - All apartments, hallways, and common areas are protected by a fire suppression/sprinkler system. - Fire alarm systems are present in both buildings and include smoke/heat detectors and voice, horn, and strobe alerts in all apartments, hallways, and other common areas.
 Fire alarm pull stations are located at exterior and stairway doors.
-These systems report to School of Medicine personnel who staff an on-campus monitoring center - · Fire extinguishers are installed in hallways and common areas, and emergency exit maps are posted throughout both buildings.
+These systems report to School of Medicine personnel who staff an on-campus monitoring center 24/7/365. - Fire extinguishers are installed in hallways and common areas, and emergency exit maps are posted throughout both buildings.